Abbotsford is famous as the home of Sir Walter Scott, but less well known is that the

 moderate gradients in places.

 The walk starts at the Abbotsford Visitor Centre along part of the Borders Abbeys Way (BAW) and along a minor road to Darnick where the local community looks after their woodland which contains several marked trails.
 After passing close to Borders General Hospital, the route leads to Rhymer's Glen, once one of the most popular walks from Melrose and a favourite of Sir Walter Scott.
 After the glen, the walk goes over Bowdenmoor and down to the lovely Cauldshiels Loch (see photo).
-Leaving the loch, the route rejoins the BAW back to the visitor centre.
+Leaving the loch, the route passes Faldonside Loch which is categorised as a Site of Special Scientific Interest because it is an important wildowl roost.
+The path now crosses a field to join the riverside track back to the Visitor Centre.